ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 Datagrams can be sent using HTTP Datagrams, using the WEB_TRANSPORT HTTP Datagram Format Type (see value in {{iana-format-type}}).
 When using the WEB_TRANSPORT HTTP Datagram Format Type, the WebTransport datagram payload is sent unmodified in the "HTTP Datagram Payload" field of an HTTP Datagram.
+When sending a registration capsule using the "Datagram Format Type" set to WEB_TRANSPORT, the "Datagram Format Additional Data" field SHALL be empty.

 In QUIC, a datagram frame can span at most one packet.
 Because of that, the applications have to know the maximum size of the datagram they can send.